Doctor of Education

-- Written assignments – in preparation for each discussion, the student will formulate original interpretive questions and select passages for textual analysis that explore the course text(s), considering multiple possibilities of meaning in a way that is relevant to the study of education.
+- Written assignments—Upon completion of the program the student will have prepared for each discussion by formulating original interpretive questions and selecting passages for textual analysis that explore the course texts, considering multiple possibilities of meaning in a way that is relevant to the study of education.

-- Discussions – The student will participate in Shared Inquiry discussions, answering and elaborating upon his or her interpretive questions in order to develop initial thoughts and reactions, clarify ideas, and build a network of interpretive possibilities.
+- Discussions—Upon completion of the program the student will have participated in Shared Inquiry discussions, answering and elaborating upon his or her interpretive questions in order to develop initial thoughts and reactions, clarify ideas, and build a network of interpretive possibilities.

-- Essays – For each course, the student will compose an end-of-course essay that demonstrates graduate-level writing skills, an understanding of the course text(s), and an original interpretive stance on some aspect of those texts.
+- Essays—Upon completion of the program the student will have composed end-of-course essays that demonstrates graduate-level writing skills, an understanding of the course texts, and an original interpretive stance on some aspect of those texts.

-- Comprehensive examinations – The student will participate in two rounds of comprehensive oral examinations with a panel of faculty members, demonstrating facility with the concepts and texts relevant to his or her program of study as a result of both advance preparation and spontaneous analysis in response to prompting.
+- Comprehensive examinations—Upon completion of the program the student will have participated in two rounds of comprehensive oral examinations with a panel of faculty members, demonstrating facility with the concepts and texts relevant to his or her program of study as a result of both advance preparation and spontaneous analysis in response to prompting.

-- Office Memorandum of Law – The student will conduct extensive legal research of the court cases, laws, regulations, and rules both federal and state; write a legal opinion sharing the findings of the research; and finally, plan, develop, conduct, interpret, and apply the research to an applied project which will propose a solution to a significant educational issue or problem.
+- Office Memorandum of Law—Upon completion of the program the student will have conducted extensive legal research of the court cases, laws, regulations, and rules both federal and state; written a legal opinion sharing the findings of the research; and finally, planned, developed, conducted, interpreted, and applied the research to an applied project which proposes a solution to a significant educational issue or problem.

-- Capstone project – The student will propose, plan, and execute a capstone project that applies the knowledge and skills acquired in coursework to a project of interest, making an original contribution to the field of education.
+- The Capstone—Upon completion of the program the student will have proposed, planned, and executed an applied project that applies the knowledge and skills acquired in coursework to a project of interest, making an original contribution to the field of education.

-- Capstone project defense – The student will present an oral or written capstone project defense to the members of his or her Instructional Team, demonstrating the merit of the project itself as well as proficiency in the necessary communication skills.
+- Capstone defense—Upon completion of the program the student will have presented an oral or written Capstone defense to the members of his or her Instructional Team, demonstrating the merit of the Capstone itself as well as proficiency in the necessary communication skills.

 Program of Study